qrrk/Catapult/README.md

 I thought, wouldn't it be nice if a unified launcher existed that was cross-platform and supported both forks of the game.
 I decided: well, if the thing I want isn't there on the internets, I guess I'll just *make* it!

-My choice of tools wasn't great, since I wanted the app to be cross-platform and ship as one self-contained executable, like remyroy's launcher used to.
+My selection of tools wasn't great, since I wanted the app to be cross-platform and ship as one self-contained executable, like remyroy's launcher used to.
 I initially started making it with Python/Gtk/PyInstaller, but the latter didn't want to cooperate, especially on Windows.
 I started looking into other options, but nothing quite fit the requirements.

 I was almost desperate enough to use Electron, but then I remembered about my old buddy [Godot](https://godotengine.org/), with which I had some limited experience.
 I knew that it had a good UI system, and some non-game desktop apps had already been made with it.
 After some prototyping it seemed like it was going to work.
 Of course, Godot apps aren't as lightweight as fully native binaries, but they are nowhere near Electron in terms of size and resource usage.
 I think you'll agree that it would have been awkward if a game launcher was heavier than the game itself!